marcus1989/European_Cancer_Data/README.md

     - Can we predict survival status accurately based on a patients age, gender, BMI, carncer stage, Treatment duration, smoking status, and region?
     - Which features are the strongest predictors of survival status or survival duration?

-5. Cost Optimization Insights
-    - What lifestyle changes (e.g., reducing BMI, quitting smoking) could significantly lower insurance costs according to the model?
-    - Can we identify "high-risk" profiles where costs are extremely high?
-What are their characteristics?

-6. What is the expected survival status for a patients in their 30-45 age group with a normal BMI across different regions?

 ## Hypothesis and how to validate?